Fridge.com Logo

 Automatic Self-Defrost Hands-off approach to melting away ice hassles

 Think about what works best for you and your routine.
 Once you sort out these features, your fridge can go from being just an appliance to a super-helpful sidekick.
 Planning a party or sorting out your daily meals—either way, this fridge stuff just makes your life a bit smoother!
 Curious about pasta storage?
-You might want to check how long you can keep cooked pasta in your fridge; visit our article here.
+You might want to check how long you can keep cooked pasta in your fridge; visit our article how long can i keep cooked pasta in the fridge?.

 Maintenance Tips